fbpx Skip to Content

 You can make this up in a large casserole dish or darling little single serve ramekins for each person.
 Whatever you choose, the recipe stays the same.

-Chewy large pasta shells with crunchy baked rims stuffed with a creamy mixture of spinach and ricotta cheese floating in rich marinara sauce and sprinkled with your favorite hard cheese… Sounds like the best comfort food you can imagine.
+Chewy large pasta shells with crunchy baked rims stuffed with a creamy mixture of spinach and vegan ricotta cheese floating in rich marinara sauce and sprinkled with amazingly addictive vegan parmesan cheese… Sounds like the best vegan comfort food you can imagine.

-Taking into account their impressive looks it’s amazing how easy it is to make these spinach and ricotta stuffed shells.
+Taking into account their impressive looks it’s amazing how easy it is to make these vegan stuffed shells.

 Is Pasta Actually Healthy?